-The SSC at most stations are derived from in-situ turbidity measurements conducted every 10 minutes (Le Bescond et al., 2018).
-Universal Controller SC100 or SC200 (HachLange, Germany) are used in addition to numerical Solitax SC optical turbidity probes (Fig. 4A), all equipped with a mechanical cleaning system (wiper).
-Sensors use the infrared scattered light method with the optical response being dependent on sediment characteristics in the water.
-The turbidity meter is usually immersed at a fixed position along the riverbank near the station, avoiding dead zones or effluents so that the measured turbidity is representative of the average turbidity throughout the river cross-section.
-Exceptions: at Jons, river water is pumped and circulated to an in-door turbidity meter; at Arles, there is no turbidity meter.
-The SSC is then calculated through the site-specific turbidity-SPM rating curve (Navratil et al., 2011), which is determined on each site for a wide range of concentrations (Table 4).
-The curves are established using water samples collected manually or by automatic samplers (Fig. 4B) triggered hourly during flood events.
+Code Status Description V Valid The value is accurately quantified and coherent with the other values of the parameters a Missing information The quality of the data cannot be assessed 1 Missing value Missing value due to logistic problem.
+By default, the value associated is -9999 i Invalid Outlier value that was removed d Questionable The value is accurately quantified but is not coherent with the other values of the parameters e Estimated value The value (coded "l" or "i") was estimated or modeled following the method described in the Methods section. lq Limit of quantification The value is lower than the limit of quantification ld Limit of detection (used for radionuclides only) The value is lower than the limit of detection sediment characteristics in the water.
+The turbidimeter is usually immersed at a fixed position along the riverbank near the station, avoiding dead zones or effluents so that the measured turbidity is representative of the average turbidity throughout the river cross-section.
+Exceptions: at Jons, river water is pumped and circulated to an indoor turbidimeter and at Arles there is no turbidimeter.
+The SSC is then calculated through the site-specific turbidity-SPM rating curve (Navratil et al., 2011), which is determined at each site for a wide range of concentrations (Table 4).
+The curves are established using water samples collected manually or by automatic samplers (Fig. 4b) triggered hourly during flood events.
 Water samples are collected regularly to ensure there is no change in the relationship between turbidity and SPM.
 A new turbidity-SPM rating curve is systematically built when a turbidity probe is replaced.
-For the Isère, the Durance and the Andancette stations, the conversion is computed by the external provider (Table 2 and 3).
-In order to determine SPM values from these samples, they are filtered through pre-weighed glass fiber filters, dried (105°C during 2 hours) and weighted according to the standard method NF EN 872 (AFNOR, 2005).
-Relative uncertainty on SPM concentrations is estimated to 9% (at 95% uncertainty level, coverage factor k=2).
+For the Isère, the Durance and the Andancette stations, the conversion is computed by the external provider (Tables 2 and 3).
+In order to determine SPM values from these samples, they are filtered through preweighed glass fiber filters, dried (105 °C during 2 h) and weighted according to the standard method NF EN 872 (AFNOR, 2005).
+Relative uncertainty on SPM concentrations is estimated to be 9 % (at 95 % uncertainty level, coverage factor k = 2).